NimeshVadgama/readium-chromium/README.md

 Readium-Chromium
 ===============

-Readium-Chromium modifies Chromium to use Readium-WebKit.
+Readium-Chromium is a customized Chromium using Readium-WebKit.

 This repository is based on Chromium 22 branch.